maxx1128/eleventy-personal-site/about/index.md

   In my free time I enjoy reading, boxing, making things at MakeHaven, casual gaming, and pondering the philosophical.
 </div>

-## The Healthy Answer

-I am not an influencer, thought leader, aggregator, or well-known in any sense.
-I am myself, and I'm more than enough that way.

-I’m a guy trying (and often failing) to figure it all out.
-I happen to have a blog.
-I ponder obscure stuff.
-Sometimes I write useful things thanks to the law of averages.
-But I enjoy writing them, so I can be a little better for the next day.

-At the end of the day, I can afford a home, food, bed, and a few luxuries to entertain myself.
-If I'm lucky, I'll have something left over for a few donations.
-People want more than that, but does anyone need more?

-Here's to a good, simple life.

-## The Toxic Answer

-I sometimes write in my spare time.
-When I do, I need people to read and give positive feedback, or else it's worthless.
-If I don't get any, it takes weeks until I pluck up the courage to write again.
-My value comes back to how much praise, social capital, and economic power my life brings.
-That includes my time for entertainment or rest.

-If people aren't lining up to watch a live stream of me reading a book, I'm a failure.
-If I can't sell it or put ads on it, it isn't worth doing or enjoying.

 ## The Personal Answer